Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/features-and-requirements.md

 - The mapping/search navigation system will only show relevant United States information

 - Meeting locations must be in a map-friendly format (Street, Zip, State) format

+- Videos added to a tool must be from YouTube

+- Descriptions can be no longer than 250 characters